usc-sail/mica-text-script-parser/README.md

 If you use this code, please cite the paper: `Linguistic analysis of differences in portrayal of movie characters, in: Proceedings of Association for Computational Linguistics, Vancouver, Canada, 2017`.

 For comments, bug reports, etc. contact akramakr@usc.edu

+Please consult the readme in the `annotation_task` folder for details on annotation and evaluation.